-Guardianship: The institution created by 'Abdu'l-Bahá in His Will and Testament in the appointment of Shoghi Effendi to carry on into the future the function of authoritative interpretation of the Sacred Writings and the care and protection of the Bahá'í Faith.
+Guardianship: The institution created by

+'Abdu'l-Bahá in His Will and Testament in the appointment of Shoghi Effendi to carry on into the future the function of authoritative interpretation of the Sacred Writings and the care and protection of the Bahá'í Faith.

-House of Justice: The Universal House of Justice is the supreme authority and administrative and 尽 governing institution of the Bahá'í world. incorruptible: incapable of perversion or being defiled inheritance: gifts from heirs institutions: established administrative structures authorized and maintained through prescribed rules and agencies intelligently: with skill, good judgment, and wisdom lovally: faithfully and true principles: basic governing truths or standardsprogressive: an advancing or improvingpromulgate: make known officially and put into effect requirements: relative essentials the position of authority twin: two separate but similar and closely related unequivocal: clear, sincere, and unquestionable
+House of Justice: The Universal House of Justice is the supreme authority and administrative and ⋄ governing institution of the Bahá'í world. incorruptible: morally upright and honorable; incapable of being perverted or defiled inheritance: gifts from heirs institutions: established administrative structures authorized and maintained through prescribed rules and agencies intelligently: with skill, good judgment, and wisdom loyally: faithfully and true principles: basic governing truths or standardsprogressive: an advancing or improvingpromulgate: make known officially and put into effect requirements: essentials needs the position of authority twin: two separate but similar and closely related unequivocal: clear, sincere, and unquestionable